 Also referred to as functional foot orthotics, inserts, arch supports and various other interchangeable terms.

-Essentially this relates to putting some type of material and design into a shoe to help reduce some of the physical forces going through the foot and ankle.
+Essentially this relates to putting some type of material and design into a shoe to help reduce or modify physical forces going through the foot and ankle.
 The theory behind this is to help reduce physical stress acting across joints or tissue that are injured, or that are being over used.

 What causes orthotic failure?